rico-lab/synapdomain-favuzzi/README.md

 Here you can find:
 1) R scripts for identifying cell type-specific genes from RNAseq data
 2) MATLAB scripts for automatic synapse analysis in Imaris
+3) Fiji scripts for automatic synapse analysis in ImageJ/Fiji (batch and non batch version)